 That cut-off kiss that inked dreams on my soul but left the picture incomplete.
 Incomplete because of the electric shocks that grind my teeth and keep me controlled: my leash, my chain.

 My endless pain.

 Thank you, thank you, thank you to anyone out there reading and enjoying my blog and the stories I post.
+This is from my book Incandesce.
 I still intend to help save the world someday if my books ever take off selling 🙂

 For another excerpt from Incandesce [beginning “Let me tell you part of my story: He’s walking beside me through a fiberglass forest of snowy grass…”] click here.

 For a fuller description of the book, check here.

 To get all of Cascade’s story on your favorite retailer, go here!